webmachinelearning/hybrid-ai/proposals/cache.md

 someone using the delete operation as a cache probe) or is no longer in the cache.
 Idempotent.

+Note: an implementation may choose to delete saved models automatically for any reason.

 ## deleteSavedGraphs
 Delete all graphs of this origin.
 Always succeeds, even if the cache is empty.
 Idempotent.